-In the Cancer Genetics Career Development Program, outstanding post-graduate research scientists receive training with a focus on cutting edge genetic and genomic technology.
+- In the Cancer Genomics Career Development Program, outstanding postgraduate research scientists receive training with a focus on leading-edge genetic and genomic technology.
 Graduates of this program continue their work in cancer genetics with the goal of reducing the burden of cancer among those at highest risk.

-Clinical Cancer Genetics Research Program Clinical cancer genetics research at City of Hope investigates multiple approaches that utilize the latest findings in cancer genetics in order to improve the prevention, treatment, and support of those with hereditary cancers.
+Clinical cancer genomics research at City of Hope investigates multiple approaches that utilize the latest findings in cancer genetics in order to improve the prevention, treatment and support of those with hereditary cancers.

 Major initiatives include:

-The CCG molecular genetics research laboratory uses a multitude of research tests such as MLPA, long range PCR and next generation sequencing as well as a variety of state of the art equipment to prescreen high risk patients for mutations in cancer predisposition genes such as BRCA1, BRCA2 and RAD51.
-Specific equipment available in the laboratory include: -Sequenom MassArray Analyzer (MALDI-TOF Mass spectrometry) -Sequenom MassArray Robotic Nanodispenser -Ion Torrent Personal Genome Machine -Ion One Touch -Nanodrop 2000c spectrophotometer -Qubit 2.0 Fluorometer -ABI 3130xl Genetic Analyzer -Veriti 96 well thermocyclers -Gene Amp 9700 PCR systems
+The Clinical Cancer Genomics molecular genetics research laboratory uses a multitude of research tests such as MLPA, long range PCR and next generation sequencing, as well as a variety of state-of-the-art equipment to prescreen high risk patients for mutations in cancer predisposition genes such as BRCA1, BRCA2 and RAD51.
+Specific equipment available in the laboratory include: Sequenom MassArray Analyzer (MALDI-TOF Mass spectrometry), Sequenom MassArray Robotic Nanodispenser, Ion Torrent Personal Genome Machine, Ion One Touch, Nanodrop 2000c spectrophotometer, Qubit 2.0 Fluorometer, ABI 3130xl Genetic Analyzer, Veriti 96 well thermocyclers and Gene Amp 9700 PCR systems.

 An essential but often unmet aspect of providing quality care to persons affected by cancer or those at hereditary cancer risk is addressing their psychosocial needs.
-As such, understanding and minimizing the negative impact of hereditary cancer risk on persons' lives is the focus of the CCG Clinical and Behavioral Research program.
-The program studies health-related behaviors, quality of life (including emotional, psychological and basic daily living needs), and ethical, legal, and social issues, by going directly to the source--our patients and their family members.
+As such, understanding and minimizing the negative impact of hereditary cancer risk on persons' lives is the focus of the Clinical Cancer Genomics Clinical and Behavioral Research program.
+The program studies health-related behaviors, quality of life (including emotional, psychological and basic daily living needs), and ethical, legal and social issues by going directly to the source — our patients and their family members.

-An integral component of the research program is the Cancer Genetics Community Research Network (CCGCRN), a prospective research registry protocol initiated at City of Hope as a biospecimen repository with associated personal and family medical history, and psychosocial and clinical follow-up data collection.
+- An integral component of the research program is the Cancer Genetics Community Research Network, a prospective research registry protocol initiated at City of Hope as a biospecimen repository with associated personal and family medical history, and psychosocial and clinical follow-up data collection.
 Collaborating community-based oncogenetic practice sites across the U.S. and Latin America are recruiting thousands of genetic cancer risk assessment patients annually.

-In addition, CGEP staff participate in educational outreach to medical groups, hospital medical staffs and other community health care professionals.
+In addition, Cancer Genomics Education Program staff participate in educational outreach to medical groups, hospital medical staffs and other community health care professionals.
 The program is supported in part by the National Cancer Institute and the California Research Program.